The Ladies Who Lunch – and the gentlemen, too

 As they did with peppers and potatoes, local cooks began adapting the Portuguese recipe to suit their own tastes initially substituting palm vinegar for the red wine because that wasn’t used in Indian cooking.
 Experimentation with different local spices continued, vinha d’alhos adapted linguistically to have a more locally appropriate pronunciation eventually giving rise to the spicy dish we know today as vindaloo.

 I’ve touched upon three items of traditional Indian cuisine – vindaloo, sorpotel, and samosas – that either originated with the Portuguese or, in the case of the latter were heavily influenced by them.
 And, if you want to look, you can find several others.
 Given their rule over a relatively small area of a very large country the breadth of Portuguese influence is, for me, quite surprising.
 Perhaps this is because, as Albino Silva asserts, “Portugal didn’t really colonize, they integrated.
 The explorers sailed the world, lived in other countries, and married natives.
-This assimilation allowed the Portuguese to have more influence since they were already intertwined with the locals there.” though other historians will tell you that the Portuguese were comparable to other Europeans and had a nearly equally ruthless approach to colonization.
+This assimilation allowed the Portuguese to have more influence since they were already intertwined with the locals there.”
+Of course, other historians will tell you that the Portuguese were comparable to other Europeans and had a nearly equally ruthless approach to colonization.
+There are probably elements of truth in both.
 Nevertheless, the Portuguese influence is undeniable.

 There’s still more food and history to come as I continue our Culinary Backstreets tour in the next post.